A product technical statement is helpful for your product’s users. Find out what it is and needs to contain.

 Your MultiProof application must contain sufficient information to demonstrate that if a building were to be constructed according to the plans and specifications you submit, it would comply with the Building Code.

-MBIE will not approve your application if it doesn’t meet the requirements.
+MBIE will not issue your application if it doesn’t meet the requirements of section 30F(1) of the Building Act 2004.

 This means you need to submit a set of buildable plans and specifications, and sufficient supporting information, with your application to demonstrate how compliance will be achieved.